USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixD_parallel_implementation.md

 **Figure D-8.
 Combine all sub-domain data from each processor in an I/O processor**

-In CMAQv5.2 and later versions, we have developed a true parallel I/O approach, reffered to as PIO (Wong et. al.).
+In CMAQv5.2 and later versions, we have developed a true parallel I/O approach, referred to as PIO (Wong et. al.).
 PIO allows each processor to write their portion to the file simultaneously (Fig. D-9).

 ![Figure D-9](../images/FigureD-9.png)